AlveusLabs/SN94-BitSota/docs/pool-mining.md

-# Pool Mining Guide (Work In Progress)
+# Pool Mining Guide

-Pool mining allows participants with limited compute resources to contribute to algorithm evolution and evaluation while sharing rewards.
-Instead of competing individually, pool miners work together.
+Pool mining lets many miners cooperate on evolution and evaluation tasks, then share rewards based on contribution.
+Instead of a single miner running long local searches, the Pool coordinates smaller chunks of work and aggregates results.

 ## What is Pool Mining?